aneylon/learn-to-count/README.md

 * Korean
 * Chinese

-I think it's okay, but of course it could be better, so if you want to make fix or addition just submit a pull request and if it improves the app in any way I'll gladly merge it in!
+Not a bad start, but there is still a lot of room for improvement.

+Open a issue if you see something that needs fixing.

+Or feel free to clone the repo, fix it and make a pull request!